I Prefer not to Say: Protecting User Consent in Models with Optional Personal Data: Additional Experimental Results and Details

-\textbf{Availability:} We make values available by the following scheme over continuous features $z_i \in \spaceXz$:
+\textbf{Stochastic Availability:} We make values available by the following scheme over continuous features $z_i \in \spaceXz$:

 where we denote the empirical feature mean by $\bar{z_i}$ and $\lambda_i \in \mathbb{R}$ denotes a parameter that specifies how quickly the probability of unavailability ($A_1=0)$ increases with higher feature values (for positive values of $\lambda_i$).
 For negative values of $\lambda_i$, values of the feature that are lower than the mean are more likely to be unavailable.
-We show examples of the probabilities used in \Cref{fig:datasets_missingness}.
+We chose $\lambda_i$ such that values which were negatively influcing the prediction were more likely to be missing.
+We show the probabilities curves used of the feature distribution with the corresponding values of $\lambda_i$ in \Cref{fig:datasets_missingness}.

+\textbf{Adversarial Availability:} We also experiment with adversarial sharing decision as discussed in the paper.
+To this end, we first train a full feature model (with no missing data) and a base feature model.
+We then modify the dataset and drop all optional feature values where the full feature model would lead to a lower regression score or chance of the positive outcome and retrain the corresponding classifiers on this dataset.
+As a final check, we replace all \OFFIDA prediction that are higher than the base model's predictions by the base model's prediction to arrive at the aformentioned bonus system.

+\textbf{Models.} We use standard models from the \texttt{sklearn} library \citep{scikit-learn}.
+Across all experiments, we used these models with the following parameters:

+If not stated otherwise, we report averages over 5 runs with a random 80/20 test split.
+Code to reproduce experiments is provided in the supplementary material and will be publicly released in case of acceptance.